-The purpose of my action research study was to explore possible misalignment(s) of policy, practice, expectations, and what schools are engaged in when compared to what is required for students to be successful in post-secondary environments.
+The purpose of this action research study was to explore possible misalignment(s) of policy, practice, expectations, and what schools are engaged in when compared to what is required for students to be successful in post-secondary environments.

 Action Research is a constellations of practices of inquiry that seek to shape a more ideal future (Bradbury, 2015; Reason & Bradbury, 2008).
 This is accomplished through collaborations that value our local contextual knowledge, culture(s), and experience(s) as a means of developing innovations that take action on an identified problem of practice.
 Action research can be practical an locally based or involve system thinking to transform organizations (Bradbury, Marvis, Neilsen, & Pasmore, 2008).
 The various forms of action research are part of a tradition of service to humanity and can be traced to the seminal works of scholars such as Kurt Lewin, Paulo Friere, and Jurgen Habermas.